derekdshaw/transaction_server/classifier/README.md

 ## Model

 The model is stored in the models/bert_classifier directory.
 The model is a BERT model that has been fine-tuned on my personal transaction data.
-It may or may not be usefule for you if you don't want to train on your own data.
+It may or may not be useful for you if you don't want to train on your own data.